grittypuffy/PACT/README.md

 - The final, optimized prompt is sent to **AI models** for response generation.
 - **User history and performance analytics** are logged in **Azure CosmosDB for MongoDB**.
 - **Insights from Log Analytics** help monitor system performance and security.
+- **Training of deployed models** using sanitized and optimized prompts using **Azure Machine Learning** for adhering to responsible AI.

 ### 6. Infrastructure & Deployment
 - The entire application is **containerized using Docker** and deployed via **Azure Container Apps**.